✨ Professional Resume Review | Get Yours Today | Certified Experts

 This approach involves creating a research paper on an issue that solves problems for the industry you desire to work in and then proposing some solutions.

-This research paper is attached to your CV and cover letter as further evidence of your CV and cover letter as other evidence as to why you would be ideal for the job.
+This research paper is attached to your CV and cover letter as further evidence of your qualifications and as other evidence as to why you would be ideal for the job.

 This research paper accomplishes a variety of things: